Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

-## Durability & Recovery

 ### Living Wood {#birth-wood-skin}
-The character’s skin is composed of bark and living wood.
+The character's skin is composed of bark and living wood.
 **Effect:** The character gains **1 Resistance**, **3 Absorption**, and **1 Protection** at all times, but is vulnerable to fire.

 ---

 ### Natural Armor {#birth-natural-armor}
-The character’s body provides inherent protection.
+The character's body provides inherent protection.
 **Effect:** The character possesses **Category 1 natural armor**.

 ---